insanitywholesale/adopse-2021/README.md

 Working Name: BeepBoopEvaluation

 # Deployment
+There are two docker images for this project, one for the backend and one for the fronted and they're deployed to a Linode VPS

 ## Frontend
 The frontend is hosted at https://adopsefront.inherently.xyz/ The logged-in homepage is available at https://adopsefront.inherently.xyz/#/homepage

 ## Backend
-The backend is hosted at https://adopseback.inherently.xyz/ The list of all evaluations is available at https://adopseback.inherently.xyz/api/evaluation The list of all questions is available at https://adopseback.inherently.xyz/api/q And the built-in swagger documentation is available at https://adopseback.inherently.xyz/swagger/index.html
+The backend is hosted at https://adopseback.inherently.xyz/
+The list of all evaluations is available at https://adopseback.inherently.xyz/api/evaluation
+The list of all questions is available at https://adopseback.inherently.xyz/api/q
+And the built-in swagger documentation is available at https://adopseback.inherently.xyz/swagger/index.html

 # How to get started working on the project
 Instructions for how to get started with the project for development purposes.